Ouphix/synchro-psychotherapies/steps2.md

 It is already feasible to annotate manually videos.
 However, this task is tedious.
 It can be either very repetitive (annotation of turn-taking or non-verbal behavior) or very technical (annotation of application of some specific techniques like in motivational interviewing (Moyers et al, 2015) and a potential source of bias.
 In the future, an automatic feedback during the psychotherapy could also even help the therapists to reorganize a treatment.

 Here we suggest a research framework to extract automatically social signals from psychotherapy videos and test it on two database.
 We focus on the feasability to extract motor signal and compute its synchrony since it was considered as a predictor of psychotherapy outcome in a first study (Ramseyer, 2011) and a relevant signal for the study of mother-child interactions.
-Varni et al. 2015 developped the [SyncPy](https://github.com/syncpy) open source python library in our lab to help researchers and practitioners to automatically analyse synchrony.
-It could be possible to measure synchrony even in familial therapies.
+In our team, Varni et al. 2015 developped the [SyncPy](https://github.com/syncpy) open source python library to help researchers to automatically analyse synchrony.

 #### International Cannabis Need of Treatment (INCANT) study Database

 We began with the International Cannabis Need of Treatment (INCANT) study database from France.
 This [INCANT](http://www.incant.eu/) study aimed to evaluate the efficacy of the [Multi Dimensional Family Therapy](http://www.mdft.org/) (MDFT) for cannabis use disorders in adolescents.
-Some patients received treatment as usual and others MDFT.
-This database came from a large european psychotherapy study.
+Some patients received MDFT and the others Individual Therapy.
 The main outcome was the cannabis consumption evaluated by the Timeline Follow-Back (TFLB) [questionnaire](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Data/CSV/Questionnaries/TimeLineFollowBack_2014Mar24%281%29.pdf).

 For a pilot study, we focused on the analysis of the F1044 subject, his family (father and mother) and the therapist.
 We saw that the manual extraction of speech was very laborious and quite subjective so difficult to replicate.
-We saw that there was a lot of modules that enable automatic social signals.
-We decided to extract automatically signal and began to focus on motion history.
+We decided to extract  signal and began to focus on automatically extraction of motion history.

 Unfortunately, we couldn't answer to this question since the signal extracted from this videos was not good enough.
 Furthermore, it was difficult to categorize easily the patients in good and bad responders and to detect specific periods of the psychotherapy that could be of particular very good or very bad relationship quality.
 Finally, it was difficult to compare synchrony at different moments since the configuration of the participants could be very different.

 #### Monrado Database

 Consequently, we switched to the Monrado database, an other video database, with a better video quality and experimental design.
 It evaluates the difference of behavior in a situation of conflict versus no-conflict.
 The main psychometric data in this database were attachment scores, i.e. a evaluation of the relationship of the subject with other people.
-Contrary to what was published in other studies, the difference of synchrony between the two phases (conflict vs no-conflict) was not obvious but further analyses depending on the level of conflict evaluated by external cotators and the analysis of the different profiles of attachement could lead to more positive and precise conclusions.
+We can began to draw some preliminary conclusions about using synchrony in order to classify the relationship quality of these videos.

 #### Conclusion

 This work led to the development of R scripts to manipulate motion history, filter it ; adaptation of Python module of SyncPy.
 Too our knowledge, these are the first scripts that are are published in open access to enable easy replication and further developments.
 We draw some recommendation to get psychotherapy material of better quality in terms of video and sound recording and psychotherapy techniques and outcomes.
 Furthermore, we suggest some modules that could be added to extract more social signals from other modalities and precisions.
+We can began to draw some preliminary conclusions about using synchrony in order to classify the relationship quality of these videos.

 See the full [pre-registration](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Reports/projet%20presoutenance.pdf).